pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 ### View a date: `view`

-View all the task of a specific date in the Calander View of TaskTracker.
+View all the deadlines and events of a specific date in TaskTracker.

     view DATE

+* `DATE` will be the same format of what we use to create event.
+Please refer to `event` command for details.

+* The deadlines and events will be listed according to the order of deadlines' due time and evnets' starting time.

+* The `TASK_UNIQUE_INDEX` will also be shown after `view` command is excuted.

+#### Examples

+* `view 1/12`

+View all the tasks that are of the date of 1st December of the current year.

 ### Search by keywords: `srch`
 Search task that contains specific keywords.